Tips to make spring cleaning a little easier

 Roughly 500 staff, including City employees and contract workers, are involved in the city-wide spring clean up operation.

-It starts mid-April and runs for approximately six weeks.
+It began April 21 and is running for approximately six weeks.
 The entire street network, including back lanes and sidewalks, will be swept.
 Temporary no parking signs are installed when parking could impact the street cleaning operation.

 In an effort to encourage neighbourhoods coming together to clean up and beautify their spaces, the City will also consider waiving disposal fees of a limited amount of garbage collected at community cleanup events every year, provided the cleanup meets the criteria of the program.

 Residents should contact 311 if they have any questions relating to any of the initiatives mentioned above.